 - Identifier: Is the Agent's run identifier number.

-In the DevSecOps section, there is the Export button on the top left.
+In the DevSecOps section, there is the Export button on the top right.
 Clicking on this button, you can download a CSV (comma-separated values) file containing all the information in the table of this section.

 Clicking on any of our DevSecOps agent executions, you will see a pop-up window that provides more detailed information about that execution.

-This pop-up window has two tabs: Summary and Execution log.
+You can also see in this view two tabs: Summary and Execution log.

 This tab shows a table that provides you with concise and clear information about all the vulnerabilities reported by our agent in a specific execution.
 You can see each vulnerability's location, exploitability, status and type (according to the technique that detected it).

 - Exploitability: The exploitability score based on the CVSS.